Avignon & the Flavour of Provence

 Discover Provence through its pretty hilltop towns.
 Savour Les Halles' gastronomic charms, marvel at Arles and take in the beauty of the Camargue.

-Depart St Pancras early this morning after meeting your group at our dedicated Departure Office.
-Take the direct Eurostar service to Avignon then transfer to your hotel before dinner in a local restaurant.
+Take the direct Eurostar service to Avignon* this morning, then transfer to your hotel before dinner in a local restaurant.

 Set out on a full-day excursion by coach to two of Provence's picturesque towns.
 Begin in the Camargue, 140,000 hectares of natural wetlands that play host to some unexpected wildlife, including white horses and flamingos.
 This is a paradise for nature lovers, and additionally the region is also home to some unusual paddy fields which produce red rice - a fascinating sight.